griga23/shoe-store/README.md

 GROUP BY email;
 ```

-Calculate which customers receive special promotion for their 10th order
+Find which customers should receive special promotion for their 10th order of the same brand
 ```
 SELECT
    email,